Design Workshop

 • Be curious about the mood the design may convey.
 Explore ideas freely.

 When your left-brain has been given its chance to be useful, it’ll leave you alone while you draw.
-Your right-brain will take over now—if you let it.
+Your right-brain will take over now—let your creativity flow.
 Right-brain activity is exciting and relaxing at the same time.
-Curious.

 Pencil is more fluid than the mouse!
-Enjoy sketching as a way to loosen body and spirit.
+Enjoy sketching as a way to loosen up.
 As you practice doing thumbnails, you get better at it.
 It’s a muscle you can make buff.

 Next arrow